bibhav2937/bibhav_atlan/README.md

 3. kubectl
 4. Azure samples chart (https://azure-samples.github.io/helm-charts/) used to bringup services for the demo
     * Add the sample chart using this command. (helm repo add azure-samples https://azure-samples.github.io/helm-charts/)

+# Verification
+1. Implemented solution can be verified by sending requests to the intended service.
+2. A request sent at the correct path using the authorized credentials will result into success response.
+3. A request sent on invalid path but using the authorized credentials will result into 404 not found error.
+3. A request sent on valid path but using the unauthorized credentials will result into 401-authorization required error.